ShailenNaidoo/gatsby-webapp-starterpack/README.md

 This means that no enviroment-specific hacks or additional steps should be required to get the starter (or projects built on the starter) running on different operating systems.

-The starter should (to this end) be continually and extensively tested in different environments.
+The starter should (to this end) be continually tested in different environments and by developers of different backgrounds/skill levels.

 ### 4. Encourages Iteration

-...
+Not only should the structure of this starter be configured in a manner that aids and encourages quick iteration cycles, but the starter itself should be buit/developed in a manner that allows iteration on the starter itself.

+All tooling and technology underpinning the starter should be siloed from one another and have minimal custom configuration.
+Adherence to this should allow the team to easily swap out/update existing technologies.

 <span id="note-1"></span>\* This starter has specifically been designed for internal use at Openup.
 However it is licensed under [MIT](https://opensource.org/licenses/MIT).
 If you are interested in using it in your own project let us know at schalk@openup.org.za